AI4Finance-Foundation/FinRL-Meta/README.md

 ## Plug-and-Play (PnP)
 In the development pipeline, we separate market environments from the data layer and the agent layer.
 Any DRL agent can be directly plugged into our environments, then trained and tested.
 Different agents/algorithms can be compared by running on the same benchmark environment for fair evaluations.
+The following DRL libraries are supported:
 + [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL): Lightweight, efficient and stable DRL implementation using PyTorch.
 + [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3): Improved DRL algorithms based on OpenAI Baselines.
 + [RLlib](https://github.com/ray-project/ray): An open-source DRL library that offers high scalability and unified APIs.